nathanlem1/IGAE-Net/README.md

 ## Train
-To train on the 11k right dorsal training set, run:
+To train on the 11k right dorsal training set, you need to run the following:

 `python train.py  --attributes_file ./11k/sub_dataset/dorsal_dr.csv`